The Geospatial Engineering Panel (GEP) was formed jointly with the Chartered Institution of Civil Engineering Surveyors (ICES).

 PAS 128 aims to provide a clear and unambiguous provision for those engaged in the detection, verification and location of active, abandoned, redundant or unknown utilities.
 It applies to surveyors, geophysicists or subsurface utility engineers as well as engineers, constructors, project managers and utility owners who are responsible for recording information about underground utilities.

 ICE and the BSI launched this new standard in 2014.
-The panel is now working with the utility sector and ICE Training to provide effective training modules.
-A training programme for TFL will be ready in mid 2016.
+The panel is now working with the utility sector and BSI to review the use and success of PAS in the industry and help to deliver changes as required.

-PAS 256 - Buried services and underground apparatus - The panel has been taking its work on PAS 128 forward and have again collaborated with BSI to deliver a new common standard on buried apparatus for application across the UK.
+PAS 256 - Buried services and underground apparatus - The panel took its work on PAS 128 forward and again collaborated with BSI to deliver a new common standard on buried apparatus for application across the UK.
 PAS 256 was published on 31 March 2017 and launched at the ICE headquarters on 11 April 2017.

 This PAS provides the framework for those owning buried assets to: